Disney's Party

 Disney's Party (Note: Known in Japan as Disney's Magical Park (ディズニーのマジカルパーク, Dizunī no Majikaru Pāku) for GameCube and Mickey's Pocket Resort (ミッキーのポケットリゾート, Mikkī no Poketto Rizōto) for Game Boy Advance.) is a party video game, developed by Neverland for the GameCube and by Jupiter Corporation for the Game Boy Advance.
 The games are much like the games of the Hudson Soft-produced Mario Party series, in which the player competes in mini-games to win the game.

 Gameplay

 The gameplay in this game is much different from other games of its kind.
 In starting the game, there are only up to 4 different choices.
 The player then votes on these choices, the more votes a game receives the more it increases the chance of the spinner landing on it.
 Whatever game the spinner lands on is then played.
 Similar to the popular Mario Party series, the players play on a game board, which features an item shop stocked with items for use on the board's spaces.
 In order to win the game, they must advance and land on the flag where it says destination.
 They have to play another minigame to win the park.
 When winning the most parks they advance to a boss stage.
 Upon the boss' defeat, the game is over and the credits appear.
+There are a total of six playable characters: Mickey Mouse, Donald Duck, Minnie Mouse, Daisy Duck, Goofy, and an exclusive new character named Billy.